m4drat/upload-mode-dumper/README.md

 ## References

-There are a few projects that I used as a reference for this project:
+There are a few projects that I used as a reference (and to copy some code snippets :) for this project:

 1. [alex-segura/s9-sboot-emu](https://github.com/alex-segura/s9-sboot-emu)
 2. [nitayart/sboot_dump](https://github.com/nitayart/sboot_dump)